-Walter Scott manages a segregated portfolio of global equities for the Plan, and a summary of their voting statistics for the Plan is provided below.
+Walter Scott managed a segregated portfolio of global equities that was wholly redeemed by the Plan in October 2022, and a summary of their voting statistics for the Plan is provided below.

 VOTING STATISTICS (APPLICABLE TO THE SCHEME'S REPORTING PERIOD) RESPONSE How many meetings were you eligible to vote at?
-50 How many resolutions were you eligible to vote on?
-767 What % of resolutions did you vote on for which you were eligible?
+37 How many resolutions were you eligible to vote on?
+550 What % of resolutions did you vote on for which you were eligible?
 100% Of the resolutions on which you voted, what % did you vote with management?
-97% Of the resolutions on which you voted, what % did you vote against management?
-3% Of the resolutions on which you voted, what % did you vote to abstain?
+98% Of the resolutions on which you voted, what % did you vote against management?
+2% Of the resolutions on which you voted, what % did you vote to abstain?
 0% In what % of meetings, for which you did vote, did you vote at least once against management?
-18% Which proxy advisory services does your firm use, and do you use their standard voting policy or created your own bespoke policy which they then implemented on your behalf?
-ISS What % of resolutions, on which you did vote, did you vote contrary to the recommendation of your proxy adviser? (if applicable) 10%
+16% Which proxy advisory services does your firm use, and do you use their standard voting policy or created your own bespoke policy which they then implemented on your behalf?
+We use ISS for information purposes but arrive at voting decisions independently, based on company meeting materials and, where required engagement with the company for additional information.
+All voting decisions are in line with Walter Scott's proxy voting policy.
+What % of resolutions, on which you did vote, did you vote contrary to the recommendation of your proxy adviser? (if applicable) 9%